learnable-content/Laravel-5/README.md

 Now we have added our middleware (interrupt) to our route and when we hit the url `blog.dev/fountain-of-youth` you will not be allowed to that path unless you are over 200 years old.

-Of course we would somehow need to collect this age information from the user as some point so we can accurately check if they can access this area.
+Of course we would somehow need to collect this age information from the user at some point so we can accurately check if they can access this area.

 Our current middleware is called before Laravel handles the request, but you can change that by calling the `$next` pipeline and return the response.